wjasonhuang/python_utils/concurrency/notes.md

-# Deadlock vs Livelock vs Starvation
+# Race Condition vs Deadlock vs Livelock vs Starvation
 https://www.geeksforgeeks.org/deadlock-starvation-and-livelock/

+## Race Condition:
+The program ends with an undesired output, resulting from the sequence of execution among the processes.

 ## Deadlock:
 A deadlock is a state in which each member of a group of actions, is waiting for some other member to release a lock.